chosenonehacks/chosenonepl.github.io.old/_posts/2017-11-23-New_Job_learn_progress.md

 ---
 layout: post
-title: New Job learn progress
+title: New Job learn and progress
 ---

 A lot of things happen recently...
 I got a new job in IT Security.
 I work as a in SOC (Security Operations Center) as a analyst.
 I am working mainly in SIEM systems responding to incidents.
 It's not most sexy job in this area but my experience in security started to counts and I am happy I accomplished one of my goals which was work in this area.